domposy

 └── volumes/

 Where the files are located is almost irrelevant.
-Ideally, there should be a folder containing all the services.
+Ideally, there should be a folder containing all the Docker Compose projects.

 Examples for Docker Compose files: